oracle-livelabs/developer/safethewildlife/app-modernization/k8s/k8s.md

   ![kubectl apply](./images/kubectl-apply.png)

 11. Verify the pods were deployed (it might take a minute or so for all pods to come online).
+Re-run the command every couple of minutes until all pods are ready.

     ```
     <copy>kubectl get pods</copy>